jamie-mttk/vueWrapper/MANUAL.md

 ### sys

-The sys element has following properties:
+The sys element is the system level configuration with the following properties:
 |property       | description  |
 |  ----         | ----  |
 | component     | The base component.
 It can be a string(if it is already registerd) or imported component.
 The value is bind to component with [is attribute](https://vuejs.org/api/built-in-special-attributes.html#is).|